 The participation fee is recommended to be set at 14% to address three institutional needs.
 First, to provide a subvention pool for those units not able to cover direct costs.
 Second, to retain an amount for university reserves and improve financial ratios that have been declining.
 Third, to provide a central strategic initiative fund that can be used based upon submission of proposals that addresses strategic initiatives.
 It is likely these initiatives will be for high priority academic programs and research initiatives.
 Other initiatives from support units can also submit proposals, for example, student success, technology, strategic enrollment.
-It is anticipated that all accepted proposals will be funded for one year or over a relatively short time span.
-The proposal will be based upon a business plan that will expect some part of the budget allocations that will eventually provide new revenue growth or reduction in costs to sustain the initiative.
+It is anticipated that all accepted proposals will be funded for once or over a relatively short time span and based upon the business plans that will become part of the budget allocations from revenue growth or reduction in costs for reallocation of funds.
 The revenues proposed to be subject to the participation fee are: